 - how to stop letting addiction run your life

-The average cost of rehab is between $14,000 and $27,000.
+The average cost of rehab is $15,000 - $30,000.
 Even with insurance coverage, that is quite an investment of time, money and energy.
-This program is designed to support the process of recovery by helping one or more motivated family members change the way the family functions.
+We're certain that this program, which is about 10% of that cost and is designed to support the process of recovery by helping one or more motivated family members change the way the family itself functions.
 Think of a tree that has a disease.
 Imagine that the tree is transplanted to another area and begins to grow and thrive.
 The tree is then replanted in the same place and begins to whither.
-It would make sense to change the environment - the soil, the nutrients, etc. This is similar to what changing the family system will do.
+It would make sense to change the environment - the soil, the nutrients, etc. This is similar to what changing the family system will do for you.